Strict quantization of coadjoint orbits: Continuity

 \subsection{Characterizing the reduction-topology}

-It remains to determine the topology on $\orbext\lambda$, induced by the topology of locally uniform convergence on $\mathbb C^{N \times N}$.
-In this subsection, we show that it is indeed the topology of locally uniform convergence and that the completion of the space of polynomials on $\orbext\lambda$ with respect to this topology is exactly the space of holomorphic functions on $\orbext\lambda$.
+In this subsection, we show that the reduction-topology on $\orb\lambda$ as defined in \autoref{subsec:continuityEstimates} is the topology of locally uniform convergence and that the completion of the space of polynomials $\Pol(\orb\lambda)$ on $\orb\lambda$ with respect to this topology is exactly the space of holomorphic functions $\Hol(\orb\lambda)$ on $\orb\lambda$.